deepaksood619/deepaksood619.github.io/docs/psychology/others.md

 The idea here is that when we need to choose between rewards right now and rewards in the far future, we're much less patient than we ought to be.

-In [economics](https://en.wikipedia.org/wiki/Economics), hyperbolic discountingis a time-inconsistentmodel of [delay discounting](https://en.wikipedia.org/wiki/Delay_discounting).
+In [economics](https://en.wikipedia.org/wiki/Economics), hyperbolic discounting is a time-inconsistent model of [delay discounting](https://en.wikipedia.org/wiki/Delay_discounting).
 It is one of the cornerstones of [behavioral economics](https://en.wikipedia.org/wiki/Behavioral_economics).

 The discounted utility approach states that [intertemporal choices](https://en.wikipedia.org/wiki/Intertemporal_choice) are no different from other choices, except that some consequences are delayed and hence must be anticipated and discounted (i.e., reweighted to take into account the delay).